wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 # React Styleguide

-It is the fastest growing web framework and has an amazing community of developers supporting it.
+React is the fastest growing web framework.
+It has an amazing community of developers and we try are best to keep up with all the updates.

 * [Setup](react.md#setup)
 * [Project Structure](react.md#project-structure)